 - i.
-A table of contents; and - ii.
+A table of contents: and - ii.
 A cross-reference between the plans/procedures and the NUREG-0654/FEMA-REP-1, Rev. 2 evaluation criteria.

-Plans/procedures contain a table of contents and cross-reference of the plans/procedures to the NUREG-0654/FEMA-REP-1, Rev. 2 evaluation criteria.
-The NUREG-0654/FEMA-REP-1, Rev. 2 cross-reference table should address each evaluation criterion and provide references to specific subparts of the plans/procedures.
-The cross-references should be as specific as possible to allow planners and reviewers to quickly locate the relevant information.
-The cross-reference should also clearly indicate which evaluation criteria, if any, do not apply.
+Plans/procedures contain a table of contents and cross-reference of the plans/procedures to the NUREG-0654/FEMA-REP-1 evaluation criteria.
+The NUREG-0654/FEMA-REP-1, Rev. 2 cross-reference table addresses each evaluation criterion and provide references to specific subparts of the plans/procedures.
+The cross-references are as specific as possible to allow planners and reviewers to quickly locate the relevant information.
+The cross-reference also clearly indicates which evaluation criteria, if any, do not apply.